Facial Emotion Recognition: Building a Production-Ready System

 • EfficientFace: 73.3%

-Main difficulty: labels in public datasets are subjective, people disagree in 30–40% of cases.
-75% accuracy is the practical limit for FER-2013 due to human disagreement.
+The main challenge: labels in public datasets are subjective; humans disagree in 30–40% of cases.
+75% accuracy is the ceiling for the FER set due to human disagreement.
+Therefore, quality labeling for your specific task is critical.

 Frame-by-frame classification is unstable — emotion "flickers" between frames.
 Solutions:

-• RNN/LSTM on top of frame-level classifier: accounts for temporal dynamics
+• RNN/LSTM on top of frame-level classifier: captures temporal dynamics.

-• Interval aggregation: average emotion per N-second interval for analytics
+• Interval aggregation: average emotion over an N-second interval for analytics.

 from collections import deque